joel-karr/dontthinkwhenyoucode/The_Origin.md

 ## The Discovery of Flow {#sec.discovery_of_flow}

+<ed>Convert bulleted flow characteristics into a styled definition list or a two-column table (Characteristic | Practical Engineering Example) for scannability.</ed>

 Csikszentmihalyi began systematic research into what he called autotelic experiences, activities you want to do for their own sake, as opposed to exotelic activities done for external rewards.

 In his 1975 book, *Beyond Boredom and Anxiety: Experiencing Flow in Work and Play*, Csikszentmihalyi and his team studied four activities: chess, rock climbing, rock dancing (freeform dancing to rock music), and surgery.
 Except for surgery, all of these were activities people considered for leisure rather than a job.
 He hoped that by studying things people choose to do for enjoyment, he could learn how work could be made more enjoyable.